 Additionally, calls are considerably cheaper.
-Overseas business calls with a PBX system can quickly add up, so upgrading to VoIP can be a smart investment to save money in the long term, whilst allowing your business to maintain a quality phone system.
+Overseas business calls with a PBX system can quickly add up, so upgrading can be a smart investment to save money in the long term, whilst allowing your business to maintain a quality phone system.

 Every step of the setup, installation and maintenance is easier.
 It’s no longer necessary to install separate cabling for traditional phone systems, which cuts down installation time.
 This also reduces clutter and danger associated with extra electrical wires such as risk of a fire.